Syrians: Genetics

+Syrian Dr. Khaldoun Al-Hassani Al-Jazairi in his home library.

 Genetic tests on Syrians were included in many genetic studies.
 The genetic marker which identifies descendants of the ancient Levantines is found in Syrians in high proportion.
 Modern Syrians exhibit "high affinity to the Levant" based on studies comparing modern and ancient DNA samples.
 Syrians cluster closely with ancient Levantine populations of the Neolithic and Bronze Ages.
 A Levantine ancestral genetic component was identified; it is estimated that the Levantine, the Arabian and East African ancestral components diverged 23,700–15,500 years ago, while the divergence between the Levantine and European components happened 15,900–9,100 years ago.
 The Levantine ancestral component is the most recurrent in Levantines (42–68%); the Peninsular Arabian and East African ancestral components represent around 25% of Syrian genetic make-up.
+Syrians, among other Levantine groups, were found to derive 81–87% of their ancestry from Bronze age Levantines, relating to Canaanites as well as Kura–Araxes culture impact from before 2400 BCE; 8–12% from an East African source and 5–10% from Bronze age Europeans.
+Compared to the Lebanese, Bedouins and Palestinians, the Syrians have noticeably more Northern European component, estimated at 7%.

 The paternal Y-DNA haplogroup J1, which reaches its highest frequencies in Yemen 72.6% and Qatar 58.3%, accounted for 33.6% of Syrians.
 The J2 group accounted for 20.8% of Syrians; other Y-DNA haplogroups include the E1B1B 12.0%, I 5.0%, R1a 10.0% and R1b 15.0%.
 The Syrians are closest to other Levantine populations: the Lebanese, the Palestinians and Jordanians; this closeness can be explained by the common Canaanite ancestry and geographical unity which was broken only in the twentieth century with the advent of British and French mandates.
 Regarding the genetic relation between the Syrians and the Lebanese based on Y-DNA, Muslims from Lebanon show closer relations to Syrians than their Christian compatriots.
 The people of Western Syria show close relations with the people of Northern Lebanon.